WWE Smackdown preview: The lineup for Friday's show - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

-Powell’s POV: Smackdown will be live on Friday from Greenville, South Carolina at Bon Secours Wellness Arena.
-Jake Barnett has the week off, so join me for our weekly live review of Smackdown as the show airs Fridays on USA Network at 7CT/8ET.
-My same night review will be available exclusively for Dot Net Members (including our Patreon patrons).
+Powell’s POV: A video package essentially confirmed that the debuting team will be “The Motor City Machine Guns” Alex Shelley and Chris Sabin.”
+Smackdown will be live on Friday from Columbia, South Carolina at Colonial Life Arena.
+Join Jake Barnett for his weekly live review of Smackdown as the show airs Fridays on USA Network at 7CT/8ET.
+Jake’s Smackdown audio reviews are available exclusively for Dot Net Members (including our Patreon patrons).

 Be the first to comment